There are More Reasons to Visit Norway Pavilion at Epcot than Frozen (World Showcase)

-Now, don’t get us wrong, Epcot’s got plenty going on for kids too, but the whole idea of exploring 11 different cultures for less than the price of a plane ticket is pretty tempting for adults too, wouldn’t you say?
+The whole idea of exploring 11 different cultures for less than the price of a plane ticket is pretty tempting for adults too, wouldn’t you say?

-And today specifically, we’re going to zoom in on the last country to ever open in the World Showcase, nestled right in between Mexico and China…you guessed it!
-Today is all about: the Norway Pavilion at Epcot!
+And today specifically, I’m going to zoom in on the last country to ever open in the Epcot World Showcase, nestled right in between Mexico and China…you guessed it!

-From how it began to where it is today, we’ve got some awesome information you won’t want to miss out on.
-So let’s get started!
+From how it began to where it is today, I’ve got some awesome information you won’t want to miss out on.

 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.
 Which means if you click on certain links, I may receive a small commission at no additional charge to you.